Control Consistency Losses for Diffusion Bridges: Background

-\paragraph{Self-consistency of the control} In order to explain our approach, we now introduce the \textit{Jacobian}, or \textit{derivative}, process $J_{t|s} = \nabla_{X_s} X_t$ \citep[Chapter V.13]{Rogers_Williams_2000}, which evolves for $t>s$ according to the SDE
+\paragraph{Self-Consistency of the Control} In order to explain our approach, we now introduce the \textit{Jacobian}, or \textit{derivative}, process $J_{t|s} = \nabla_{X_s} X_t$ \citep[Chapter V.13]{Rogers_Williams_2000}, which evolves for $t>s$ according to the SDE

-Intuitively, this measures the sensitivity of the value of $X_t$ to perturbations in the earlier value of $X_s$, along trajectories of the uncontrolled process $X$.
-Importantly, the Jacobian process satisfies the semigroup property: for $s<r<t$ we have $J_{t|s} = J_{t|r} J_{r|s}$.
-Using this object, we can now state the following key result, which is proved in Appendix \ref{app:proofs}. \begin{restatable}{theorem}{selfconsistency} The control drift $u^*$ of the solution satisfies
+Intuitively, $J_{t|s}$ measures the sensitivity of $X_t$ to perturbations to $X_s$ at an earlier time $s < t$, along trajectories of the uncontrolled process $X_t$.
+Importantly, as a consequence of the chain rule, the Jacobian process satisfies the semigroup property: for $s<r<t$ we have $J_{t|s} = J_{t|r} J_{r|s}$.